Massachusetts

 You’ll want to load up on fresh bread and pastries at Hungry Ghost, where owners Jonathan Stevens and Cheryl Maffei and their bakers turn out flavorful, crusty-chewy loaves — from French to rosemary to spelt to anadama.

-Situated within walking distance of downtown, Autumn Inn has several different types of rooms — double beds, queens, kings, suites — and a relaxing atmosphere.
+Formerly known as Autumn Inn, the Ellery is situated within walking distance of downtown and has several different types of rooms — double beds, queens, kings, suites — and a relaxing atmosphere.
 Perks include an outdoor pool and select pet-friendly rooms.

 A member of Historic Hotels of America, this elegant institution is located just off Main Street, in the center of town.
 There are 106 well-appointed guest rooms and luxury suites here, plus two on-site restaurants.